Learn to play Bridge

 Vu-Bridge offers many features for learning and development through the play of hands arranged by topic, quizzes, and more.
 It is suitable for both beginners and more advanced players alike.
 Please see www.vubridge.com for more information.

-A new arrangement is now in place for EBTA Teachers and their students to have special access to V-Blue - part of the Vu-Bridge website - at discounted rates for students alongside EBTA lessons.
+EBTA Teachers and their students have access to V-Blue - part of the Vu-Bridge website - at discounted rates for students alongside EBTA lessons.
 Please ask an EBTA teacher for more details.
 EBTA teachers can find more details in the Teachers’ Zone.

 Do you need more information?

-For further information about learning bridge, please contact us at firstname.lastname@example.org or call 01296 317217.
+For further information about learning bridge, please contact us at email@example.com or call Lisa on 01296 317217.